-Aditi Prabhudeva Says Her Hit Song Shane Top Agavle Represents Girl’s Point Of View
+Aditi Prabhudeva Says Her Hit Song 'Shane Top Agavle' Represents Girl’s Point Of View

-He told TOI, "Shaane Top Agavle is now the caller tune of most of my friends' phones.
+She told TOI, "Shane Top Agavle is now the caller tune of most of my friends' phones.
 It is my caller tune too.
 What I love about the song is how relatable it is for girls today and that makes it special - I personally could connect to the song.
 It is every Kannada girl's song.
 And I feel that songs like these, that represent the girl's point of view are much needed."

-Talking about working with Chiranjeevi Sarja she said, "I don't like actors who throw attitude, but thankfully all the co-stars I have worked with so far have been lovely.
+Talking about working with Chiranjeevi Sarja, she said, "I don't like actors who throw attitude, but thankfully all the co-stars I have worked with so far have been lovely.
 Chiranjeevi Sarja is a great co-star."

 "He is down-to-earth, keeps to himself and supports his co-stars well, on screen.
 I even got to meet his wife, Meghana Raj, on set - she is such a sweetheart," she further added.